flavienbwk/eclipse-che-kubernetes/README.md

 At this step, I expect you to have :

-- A working Kubernetes cluster up and running with an Ingress Controller installed
+- A working Kubernetes cluster up and running
+- An Ingress Controller installed on your cluster
 - Docker installed on the same machine (or a remote host, as long as you edit the following configurations)

 ### A. Setup Keycloak